agnescameron/teaching-site/_posts/hunter/2020-03-09-collecting-knowledge.md

   [metascraper](https://metascraper.js.org/#/)

 ### in class
-We consider a number of different artworks, and think of ways we might represent them as 'objects'.
-Are there patterns?
-Can we put them on axes?
-What links exist between different ideas in the objects?
-How do we represent that?
+We take a data set and sort it a number of different ways.

+Exploring: iterators, searching, objects, arrays and maps.
+We also experiment with writing an object method.

 ### assignment
 *due {{page.assignment-due}}*<br>